User Guide

 Adding a note

-On any device's detail page, tap the pencil icon to add a one-line note — rack location, last maintenance date, anything useful.
-Press Return or tap away to save.
-Notes sync via iCloud.
+Every device detail page has a pencil icon next to a one-line note field.
+Use it for rack location, last maintenance date, or anything you want Future You to remember.
+Press Return (or tap away) to save.
+Notes sync over iCloud.

 Customizing Settings